mrakeshc/SI507_Professor_Recommendation_System/README.md

 - requests==2.28.1
 - urllib3==1.26.13

-Installation of all this library can be done by ''running'' ``pip install -r requirement.txt`` in the appropriate terminal.
+Installation of all this library can be done by running ``pip install -r requirement.txt`` in the appropriate terminal.

 ## File distribution
+This repository contains the following files:
+1. `User_inputs.py`